julkaswieta/year-one-courseworks/README.md

 Courseworks from 1st year:
 * Haskell
 * C - jdoc application for extracting javadoc comments to a text file
-* C++ - symbol_table for extracting identifiers from a C source file
+* C++ - symbol_table application for extracting identifiers from a C source file